ClanDesDindesLibres2/Robot_Mecanique/README.md

 * Parts to acquire:
   * 2X motors: Dynamixels XM430-W350
   * 1X motor: Dynamixel 2XL430-W250

-These motors are part of the assemble guide linked above for the robotic arm.
+<br>These motors are part of the assemble guide linked above for the robotic arm.

 ## 2- Chessboard
 ### 2.1- Mechanical parts of the chessboard